sudorook/fonts-jambo/README.md

 `Regular`, `Bold`, `Italic`, and `Bold Italic` styles.
 Should these fonts be too thin, use `Medium` instead of regular and `Heavy` instead of `Bold`.

+For the Nerd-patched fonts, append `Nerd Font Complete` to the family names described above.

 ## Building

 ### Iosevka